RMRRailfanner/Group-Participation-Guidelines/README.md

 * Repetitive posting or flooding of content
 * Promotion of unrelated products or services

-Impersonation: Any attempts to impersonate members or administrators for deceptive purposes are strictly prohibited.
-Advertising: While advertising is permitted, promotional content must adhere to our community standards of respect and civility.
+Advertising: While advertising is permitted, promotional content must adhere to our community standards of civility and respect.

 **SECURITY & PRIVACY:
 To ensure the safety and privacy of our members, certain guidelines regarding personal information and digital security are in place, including:**